CAMRA Branch Website of the Year 2024

 Next Events

-Shrewsbury & West Shropshire CAMRA branch meeting at Cromwell's Tap House in Shrewsbury.
-Members and non-members welcome.
-For more information on what happens in Branch meetings, please see the Branch Management section in the Our Branch page.
+Shrewsbury & West Shropshire CAMRA committee meeting at the Prince of Wales.
+All members welcome.
+Note that the start time for all meetings is 7:15pm, to give people who are getting the train to Shrewsbury time to walk across town.
+For more information on what happens in Committee meetings, please see the Branch Management section in the Our Branch page.